 I knew that I had to make changes in my life if I wanted to get better.
 Me and Daz were going to Slimming World and started to lose weight.
 I completely stopped drinking alcohol and started having earlier nights.
 I was having weekly therapy sessions and would do yoga and meditation daily.

 Even now, I find that if I have a lot of late nights or a few nights of drinking that my anxiety will start to play up again.

 My recovery was slow but steady.
 You have to constantly work at it.
-I would update my husband daily with how I was feeling.
+I would update Daz daily with how I was feeling.
 If I started to feel anxious or depressed I would tell him so that we could do something about it.